janjiralakirankumar/DevOpsEssentials/README.md

 # Copy the war file to the images tomcat path
 ADD hello-world-war-1.0.0.war /usr/local/tomcat/webapps/
 ```
+---
+#### Explanatory Notes of Above Docker FIle:

+The Dockerfile you provided is a basic Dockerfile for deploying a Java web application using the Tomcat web server as the base image.
+Here's what each part of the Dockerfile does:

+1. `FROM tomcat:8-jre8`: This line specifies the base image for your Docker container.
+In this case, it uses the official Tomcat 8 image with the Java 8 runtime.
+This image contains the Tomcat web server and Java runtime environment.

+2. `MAINTAINER "CloudThat"`: This line is a comment and specifies the maintainer or author of the Dockerfile.

+3. `ADD hello-world-war-1.0.0.war /usr/local/tomcat/webapps/`: This line adds your Java web application's WAR file (`hello-world-war-1.0.0.war`) to the `/usr/local/tomcat/webapps/` directory inside the container.
+When Tomcat starts, it will automatically deploy the WAR file as a web application.

+This Dockerfile is a simple example of how to package a Java web application in a Docker container.
+It uses an existing Tomcat image as the base, and you're adding your application's WAR file to it.
+You can further customize this Dockerfile based on your specific requirements, such as adding environment variables, configuring Tomcat, or specifying additional settings for your application.

+Once you build this Docker image and run a container based on it, your Java web application should be accessible through Tomcat on port 8080 inside the container, as mentioned in your Jenkins job's post-build steps.

+---
 1. Go to your **Jenkins Home page**, click on the **drop-down** on **hello-world project**, and select Configure
 tab.
 2. In **General Tab**, Select **Restrict where this project can be run** and enter Label Expression as